WRTeam-in/elms-doc/mobile-app/index.md

 ## About This Documentation

-This documentation provides comprehensive instructions for setting up and customizing the e-School mobile application.
+This documentation provides comprehensive instructions for setting up and customizing the eLMS mobile application.
 You'll find detailed guides for:

 - Setting up Flutter development environment
 - Customizing app appearance and branding